alphagov/govuk-developer-docs/source/manual/data-gov-uk-common-tasks.html.md

 ```
 > Note that if your password contains exclamation marks, you'll need to escape them with `\` e.g. `export CF_PASSWORD="foo \!
 Bar"``

-* Make sure your gpg key is in the repository.
+* Make sure your GPG key is in the repository, use [this guide to create a gpg key](https://docs.publishing.service.gov.uk/manual/create-a-gpg-key.html) if you don't have one.
 Check [blackbox-admins.txt](https://github.com/alphagov/datagovuk_infrastructure/blob/master/keyrings/live/blackbox-admins.txt).
 If they’re not, ask the team’s Tech Lead.

 ### Change variables